zzzprojects/Eval-SQL.NET/docs2/pages/getting-started/overview.md

 ## Definition

-**Eval SQL.NET** is a library that allow to evaluate dynamically C# expression directly in T-SQL.
+**Eval SQL.NET** is a library that allows to evaluate dynamically C# expression directly in T-SQL.
 You never used Eval SQL.NET?
-Don't worry, this step-by-step walkthrough will help you to understand the library.
+Don't worry, this step-by-step walkthrough will help you understand the library.

 Provide to your SQL Server all missing pieces like regular expression and dynamic arithmetic string evaluation.